-Then import the scan site\aligned.e57 in meter.
+Then import the scan site_aligned.e57 in meter (only the cloud is necessary).

 This scan is already aligned with the BIM model, so no further action is required.

 Inspect

 Select the cloud and the BIM and perform an inspection between a cloud and a BIM (Cloud vs).